bkesk/bad-apps-blog/README.md

 - "Alice and Bob Learn Application Security" by Tanya Janca (@shehackspurple) : https://shehackspurple.ca/books/ : This is an introductory-level textbook on AppSec.
 It covers all the topics needed to get started on this project, and much more!
 - the Flask website: https://flask.palletsprojects.com/en/2.0.x/ : has many useful guides on developing, testing, deploying, etc.

+## Licensing Informaiton

+This project is derivative of code which is redistributed under the original project's BSD 3-clause license.
+See LICENSE.rst for details.